chharvey/counterpoint/docs/spec/notation.md

 Algorithms may perform basic mathematical operations of numeric values, which include addition `+`, subtraction `-`, multiplication `*`, division `/`, and exponentiation `^`.
-These operations are implied with their typical meaning in the context of real and complex numbers, but are specified in more detail under [Mathematical Operations] (link pending).
+These operations are implied with their typical meaning in the context of real and complex numbers.

 ### Algorithm Steps